Finlay Gillies

 Finlay Gillies (born 13 February 1989) is a Scottish rugby union player.
 He played as a hooker for Glasgow Warriors in the PRO12.

 Gillies has represented both Scotland under 20 and Scotland Sevens and has made more than 20 appearances for his club since joining in 2010.
+He was described by his teammates as well conditioned and incredibly super duper pawsome inspired my his close height to puppies.

 Gillies left Glasgow at the end of the 2013–14 season.

 In January 2015 Gillies was named as player-coach of Glasgow Hawks.